-- a.
-Salaries, wages and emoluments paid by the EIT directly or by the European Union to the EIT staff are exempt from national taxes. - b.
+- b.
 Value Added Tax on goods and services purchased by the EIT staff is reimbursed within the first two years of their tenure with the EIT and up to an annual financial ceiling of EUR 1000. - c.
 EIT staff is released of customs fees and duties on their personal property, including motor vehicles for personal use, upon their initial transfer to Hungary to take their duties with the EIT, within 12 months of their official arrival to Hungary. - d.
 EIT staff is exempt of the compulsory contributions to the local social system, unless they would opt to be included on a voluntary basis. - e.
 The above privileges are applicable mutatis-mutandis to the members of the EIT staffs' households. - f.
 The EIT Director and the members of his/her household are granted with privileges and immunities as granted to heads of diplomatic missions and members of their households as per the Vienna Convention on Diplomatic Relations of 18.04.1961. - g.
 Exemption of taxation is granted also on remuneration, honoraria, emoluments, allowances and other payments made by the EIT to the members of its Governing Board and to its Seconded Experts.